 The Bull City Scholars Program provides the opportunity for undergraduate students at Duke University to partake in a mentor-mentee relationship with students at Neal Middle School through tutoring both within classes and during after school programs.
-This relationship provides additional academic and social support for underprivileged students in the surrounding Durham community.
+This relationship provides additional academic and social support for students from under-resourced communities in the Durham Public Schools.
 Also, this program instills in undergraduate students a greater understanding of educational disparities present within Durham Public Schools through participation in a house course and service learning engagement at Neal Middle School.

-The house course is meant to prepare future members of the Bull City Scholars program for tutoring in Durham Public Schools.
+The house course is meant to prepare future members of the Bull City Scholars program for tutoring and mentoring in Durham Public Schools.
 The course is geared towards learning about barriers to college access and models of service-learning.
 The course features frequent conversations about the development and implementation of the tutoring/mentoring program in local middle schools.
-By engaging with readings, class discussions, guest speakers, and a variety of media, students begin to understand the history of public education in the city of Durham, the demographic and socioeconomic shifts that have impacted the community over the past 20 years, and the particular challenges to college access that students from socioeconomically disadvantaged backgrounds face.
+By engaging with readings, class discussions, guest speakers, and a variety of media, students begin to understand the history of public education in the city of Durham, the demographic and socioeconomic shifts that have impacted the community over the past 20 years, and the particular challenges to college access that students facing multiple barriers face.